 - Intrapersonal (self-smart)

-- Naturalist (nature-smart)
+- Naturalist (nature smart)

 - Existential (life or spiritual smart)

-What’s so amazing is that instead of narrowing our abilities to one or two ways to be smart, Gardner said we have within us the capabilities of all nine intelligences!
+Gardner said we have within us the capabilities of all nine intelligences!
 Contrary to the fixed or predetermined intelligence notion of the past, we have a tremendous capacity for learning many things throughout our lives.

 Here are the characteristics of each of the intelligences and ways to develop them in your children.
 I’ve also given examples of how they increase through a study of music and the arts.
-(The definition of “arts” includes the disciplines of music, the visual arts, drama, dance and creative writing).
+(The definition of “arts” includes the disciplines of music, the visual arts, drama, dance, and creative writing).

 Logical/Mathematical Intelligence (number, reasoning smart)